silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 *Q: What if I really don't want something cached in the transparent caches?*

 It depends on the headers supplied by your site and your Incapsula options.
-If you absolutely don't want to use the cache make sure you supply a _Cache-Control_ header of "no-cache" and "max-age=0".
+If you absolutely don't want to use the cache make sure you supply a _Cache-Control_ header of "no-store".
 You also need to avoid Incapsula "Aggressive" setting.
-If you are using the [Controller Policy module](https://github.com/silverstripe/silverstripe-controllerpolicy) you can apply a `NoopPolicy` to cancel any implicit policy on a specific controller - see the module's README instruction under "Overriding policies".
+You can use `HTTPCacheControlMiddleware::singleton()->disableCache(true)` to easily force HTTP caching to "no-store"

 *Q: How do I perform load testing on a CWP environment?*